Skip to Content

 Sidereal years~25,793

-DifferenceExactly 1 less
+DifferenceExactly 1 fewer

 Just as there is exactly 1 more sidereal day than solar days per year, there is exactly 1 fewer sidereal year than solar years per axial precession cycle.